walmartlabs/concord-website/docs/plugins/git.md

 The `createTag` action of the `github` task can create a tag based on a specific commit SHA.
-This commit identifier has to be supplied to the Concord flow - typically via a parameter from a form or a invocation of the flow from another application.
+This commit identifier has to be supplied to the Concord flow - typically via a parameter from a form or an invocation of the flow from another application.
 One example is the usage of the Concord task in the Looper continuous integration server.